sksoumik/ai_ml/README.md

 1. When you don't bother much about interpreting the model but want better accuracy.
 2. Random forest will reduce variance part of error rather than bias part, so on a given training data set decision tree may be more accurate than a random forest.
 But on an unexpected validation data set, Random forest always wins in terms of accuracy.

+### How Random Forest Works

+See this YouTube Video https://youtu.be/v6VJ2RO66Ag

 ### What's the best way to initialize the weights of a neural network?